-Most people have been given a prescription drug at one time or other in their lifetime.
+Most people have been given a prescription drug at one time or another in their lifetime.

-When prescription drugs are taken over an extended period of time or abused, changes in the brain take place leading to deviations in the structure and functioning of the brain.
+When prescription drugs are taken over an extended period of time or abused, changes in the brain take place leading to deviations in the brain’s structure and functioning.
 This is how dependence and addiction occur.
 Addiction is a chronic brain disease that causes compulsive drug seeking regardless of circumstances and damage caused by continual use.

 If you or someone you love is taking prescription drugs and you are wondering if abuse is occurring, here are some telltale signs: